sds-dubois/ExpenseAnalyzer/README.md

 # Expense Analyzer
 Python tools to analyze my expenses - *In development*
-Read the article [here](http://sds-dubois.github.io/2015/12/20/Analyzing-Daily-Expenses.html) for an introdction to the project.
+Read the article [here](http://sds-dubois.github.io/2015/12/20/Analyzing-Daily-Expenses.html) for an introduction to the project.

 ----